NUARIG/competitions/README.md

 Competitions is an open source tool to run NIH-style peer review of competitions, pilot projects, and research proposals in a cloud-based consortium-wide single sign-on platform.

 This repository contains a re-factored version of the [NITRO-Competitions](https://github.com/NUBIC/nitro-competitions) original code base which is currently running at Northwestern University Clinical and Translational Institute (NUCATS).
-With the support of the [CTSA National Center for Data to Health (CD2H)](https://ctsa.ncats.nih.gov/cd2h/), the new application supports a cloud-based implementation and SAML authentication.
+With the support of the [CTSA National Center for Data to Health (CD2H)](https://ctsa.ncats.nih.gov/cd2h/), the new application supports a cloud-based implementation and two authentication strategies (SAML authentication and database registerable).

 # Prerequisites